-The temperature grades are A (the highest), B and C, representing the tire's resistance to the generation of heat and its ability to dissipate heat when tested under controlled conditions on a specified indoor laboratory test wheel.
+Warning: The traction grade assigned to this tire is based on straight-ahead braking traction tests, and does not include acceleration, cornering, hydroplaning, or peak traction characteristics specified indoor laboratory test wheel.
 Sustained high temperature can cause the material of the tire to degenerate and reduce tire life and excessive temperature can lead to sudden tire failure.
 The grade C corresponds to a level of performance which all vehicle tires must meet under the Federal Motor Vehicle Safety Standard No. 109.
-Grades Band A represent higher levels of performance on the laboratory test wheel than the minimum required by law.
+Grades B and A represent higher levels of performance on the laboratory test wheel than the minimum required by law.